GalSim-developers/GalSim/docs/tutorials.rst

 - image.quantize()
 - obj = galsim.DeltaFunction(flux)
-- galsim.wfirst.addReciprocityFailure(image)
+- galsim.roman.addReciprocityFailure(image)
-- galsim.wfirst.applyNonlinearity(image)
+- galsim.roman.applyNonlinearity(image)
-- galsim.wfirst.applyIPC(image)
+- galsim.roman.applyIPC(image)
-- galsim.wfirst.getBandpasses()
+- galsim.roman.getBandpasses()
-- galsim.wfirst.getPSF()
+- galsim.roman.getPSF()
-- galsim.wfirst.getWCS()
+- galsim.roman.getWCS()
-- galsim.wfirst.allowedPos()
+- galsim.roman.allowedPos()
-- galsim.wfirst.getSkyLevel()
+- galsim.roman.getSkyLevel()

 **New features in the YAML file**:

 This demo currently does not have a YAML version.
-The config processing of chromatic objects and of the WFIRST functionality have not been implemented yet.
+The config processing of chromatic objects and of the Roman functionality have not been implemented yet.

 Advanced Simulations
 --------------------